graphaware/hume-2.8-workshop/README.md

 ## Installation

-The following procedure will install the necessary containers for running Hume :
+The following procedure will install the necessary containers for running Hume:

 - Neo4j 4.1.2
 - Hume
 - Hume Entity Extraction Service
 - Hume Keyword Extraction Service

+Plus other necessary services, such as:
+- Minio
+- Postgres

 ### Login to the GraphAware Docker registry